bdevos/appjeniksaan-site/content/posts/2021-05-03-circular-progress-view-style-with-value.md

 ---
-title: CircularProgressViewStyle with value in SwiftUI
+title: Circular ProgressViewStyle with value in SwiftUI
 date: 2021-05-03 13:30
 description: Creating a ProgressViewStyle in SwiftUI that shows the progress based on the provided value
 ---